 The Company is in the exploration and development stage with no source of operating revenue and is dependent upon equity or debt financing to maintain its current operations.
-Accordingly, the Company had negative operating cash flows for the financial six months ended December 31, 2020 and 2019.
-The Company anticipates that negative operating cash flows will continue until profitable commercial production is achieved at the Copperstone Project.
+Accordingly, the Company had negative operating cash flows for the nine months ended March 31, 2021 and 2020.
+The Company anticipates that negative operating cash flows will continue until profitable commercial production is achieved at the Copperstone Mine.
 As a result, certain of the net proceeds from the Offering may be used to fund such negative cash flow from operating activities in future periods.